Kast-Nora/ENT-Dataset/README.md

 We provide 200 samples of the dataset in examples.json for a quick overview.

-This is the corresponding anonymous open source content for this paper of DASFAA 2025:
+This is the corresponding open source content for this paper of DASFAA 2025 (oral):

 <big>**From Memorization to Discovery: A Novel Benchmark for Relational Triple Extraction**</big>